pajohnson1126/sample-unity-movement/README.md

 A Hello World! for basic physics in game engines.
 Just press play!

 - What happens when you move the RigidBody from a letter to its individual cubes?
-- What happens when you turn the Fish GameObject on while the game is running?
+- What happens when you enable the Fish GameObject while the game is running?